 Yes, the poultry we sell is pasture-raised in a regenerative manner and has been fed a supplemental non-GMO feed diet.

 All of our poultry is outside completely unconfined 24 hours each day, 7 days each week.
 They get a tremendous amount of nutrition from insects in the ground, but we also offer them a non-GMO grain mix.
 This mix includes corn, soy, barley, and other grains.

 These grinds are comprised of carcass backs and cages.
 This does not include organs.
 The ratio of meat to bone is approximately 50/50.

+Farm-fresh eggs are sold at our General Store in Bluffton, GA.
 Our unwashed eggs have been inspected but not washed, keeping the natural protective bloom that protects and keeps the egg safe.
 Typically, just rinsing the eggs with warm water before using them is best.
 Unwashed eggs will last at least two weeks non-refrigerated, and three months if refrigerated.
 Washed eggs should be refrigerated, and will last at least two months, but won't taste as fresh as an unwashed egg of the same age.

 Plan a trip to come visit!
 We have beautiful cabins nestled in the woods to offer a place for total rest and relaxation.
 We have a wonderfully restored General Store in the heart of Bluffton.
 The town and our General Store offer a delightful opportunity to step back in time and enjoy a piece of history.

 Our General Store (plus General Store Reviews)